fatih/starhook/README.md

 $ starhook config add --token=$GITHUB_TOKEN --dir /path/to/repos --query "user:fatih language:go"
 starhook is initialized (config name: 'wonderful-star')

-Please run 'starhook sync' to download and sync you repositories.
+Please run 'starhook sync' to download and sync your repositories.
 ```

 Now, let's clone the repositories  with the `--dry-run` flag to see what is `starhook` planning to do: